fedi-e2ee/public-key-directory-specification/Specification.md

 Other software and protocols are welcome to be compatible with our designs, but we will make no effort to support incumbent designs or protocols (i.e., the PGP ecosystem and its Web Of Trust model).

-### Encryption of Actor IDs
+### Encryption of Protocol Message Attributes

-The main security consideration of encrypted Actor IDs is to ensure that the contents are indistinguishable from random once the key has been securely erased.
+The main security consideration of encrypted message attributes (i.e., Actor ID) is to ensure that the contents are indistinguishable from random once the key has been securely erased.

-Thus, without the key, it should be computationally infeasible to recover the plaintext Actor ID.
+Thus, without the key, it should be computationally infeasible to recover the plaintext attribute.
 With this security guarantee in place, so long as all parties honor the request of the key to be erased in response to a "right to be forgotten" request, the plaintext is effectively deleted.

-This allows operators to store Actor IDs and honor such requests without having to violate the integrity of the underlying transparency log.
+This allows operators to store these fields and honor such requests without having to violate the integrity of the underlying transparency log when a legal request comes in.

 ### Revocation and Account Recovery